nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-functional-testing.md

 You can check Web UI's plugin repository for more examples on Cucumber [feature](https://github.com/nuxeo/plugin-nuxeo-web-ui/tree/2.4_10.10/ftest/web-ui/webdriver/test) files, [step definitions](https://github.com/nuxeo/plugin-nuxeo-web-ui/tree/2.4_10.10/nuxeo-web-ui-ftest/test/features/step_definitions), and [page helpers](https://github.com/nuxeo/plugin-nuxeo-web-ui/tree/2.4_10.10/nuxeo-web-ui-ftest/test/pages).

-## The Functional Tests Framework
+## Functional Tests Framework

 The [functional tests framework for Web UI](https://github.com/nuxeo/plugin-nuxeo-web-ui/tree/2.4_10.10/nuxeo-web-ui-ftest) exposes a large set of step definitions and page helpers, which is particularly useful for developing functional tests for projects contributing to Web UI.
 The provided steps were designed to cover most default functionality, but some of them are generic enough to be re-used on other contexts.
-However, you can create you're own step definitions, while still being able to import and use the default page helpers provided by the framework.
+However, you can create your own step definitions, while still being able to import and use the default page helpers provided by the framework.
 Should this not be enough, and you can do your own page helpers to wrap the logics of your custom elements.

 Shadow DOM is one of the biggest challenges when testing applications powered by custom elements.
-Only recently did WebdriverIO [introduce support for Shadow DOM](https://github.com/webdriverio/webdriverio/blob/master/CHANGELOG.md#550-2019-02-20), by adding a command that is able to pierce the shadow root of a given element.
-However, this is no enough most of the time, were several levels of shadow roots need to be pierced.
-To this end, Web UI's functional tests framework has a Shadow DOM plugin embedded, which allows WebdriverIO commands to work just like they would if no Shadow DOM was being used.
+Only recently did WebDriverIO [introduce support for Shadow DOM](https://github.com/webdriverio/webdriverio/blob/master/CHANGELOG.md#550-2019-02-20), by adding a command that is able to pierce the shadow root of a given element.
+However, this is not enough most of the time, where several levels of shadow roots need to be pierced.
+To this end, Web UI's functional tests framework has a Shadow DOM plugin embedded, which allows WebDriverIO commands to work just like they would if no Shadow DOM was being used.

 ### Setup